-ICANN further will follow the instruction of, and will not act without instruction from, the Names Community related to:

-Requesting that the IETF Trust attempt in good faith to negotiate a License Agreement with any new prospective IANA Operator relating to the IANA Names Services, and the terms of such License Agreement, per Section 3.2(e)(i) of the Community Agreement.
+A request that the IETF Trust attempt in good faith to negotiate a License Agreement with any new prospective IANA Operator relating to the IANA Names Services, and the terms of such License Agreement, per Section 3.2(e)(i) of the Community Agreement.

-Providing the IETF Trust with notice of any determinations by the Names Community of any failures or deficiencies in the use of the IANA Intellectual Property in connection with the IANA Names Services provided by the IANA Operator, per Section 3.2(f) of the Community Agreement.
+Notice to the IETF Trust of any determinations by the Names Community of any failures or deficiencies in the use of the IANA Intellectual Property in connection with the IANA Names Services provided by the IANA Operator, per Section 3.2(f) of the Community Agreement.

-Any decision by the Names Community to withdraw from the Community Agreement, on its own, per Section 5.2 of the Community Agreement, or to terminate the Community Agreement with the Numbers Community and Protocol Parameter Community, per Section 5.1 of the Community Agreement.
+Any decision by the Names Community to withdraw from the Community Agreement, on its own, per Section 5.2 of the Community Agreement, or to terminate the Community Agreement with the Numbers Community and Protocol Parameter Community, per Section 5.1 of the Community Agreement

+Any other decisions that are set forth in the Community Agreement as the responsibility of the Names Community.
+For clarity, this includes any communications made by multiple co-chairs on behalf of their respective Operational Communities.

+Further, ICANN will not pre-empt, interfere with or override decisions by the CCG Representatives or CCG co-chair on behalf of the Names Community that are set forth as responsibilities of the CCG Representatives or CCG co-chair on behalf of the Names Community, as applicable, in the Community Agreement.

-For matters other than those set forth in paragraphs 1-5 above, with respect to decisions that ICANN makes related to, or in the course of performing its obligations on behalf of the Names Community under the Community Agreement, ICANN will consult with and seek the advice of the Names Community prior to making any such decision.
-There is a rebuttable presumption that ICANN will accept the advice and recommendations of the Names Community.
-If ICANN, in its reasonable discretion, determines that it is not advisable to accept such advice or recommendation, it will meet and confer with the Names Community to explain ICANN’s rationale for desiring to elect a different course of action, and the Names Community and ICANN will in good faith use reasonable best efforts to come to consensus on a resolution.
+For any action required to be taken by ICANN as signatory of the Community Agreement, ICANN will act solely at the direction of the Names Community.
+If ICANN, in its reasonable discretion, determines that it is not unable to act as directed by the Names Community, it will meet and confer with the Names Community to explain ICANN’s rationale for desiring to elect a different course of action, and the Names Community and ICANN will in good faith use reasonable best efforts to come to consensus on a resolution.

+The Names Community may appoint another legal entity to act as signatory to the Community Agreement:

+if ICANN and the Names Community are unable to come to consensus on a resolution under Section 7; or

+if the Names Community decides to do so at any time, for any reason or no reason.

+Upon the effective date of the appointment of a new signatory, ICANN will no longer be the signatory to the Community Agreement.
+ICANN will take all actions necessary or reasonably requested by the Names Community to give effect to the appointment of a new signatory.

 [Signature Page Follows]